shengyang93/shengyang93.github.io/content/publication/2022-SuperLine3D/index.md

 ---
-title: 'Probabilistic Projective Association and Semantic Guided Relocalization for Dense Reconstruction'
+title: 'SuperLine3D: Self-supervised Line Segmentation and Description for LiDAR Point Cloud'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Wentao Cheng
-  - admin
+  - Xiangrui Zhao
-  - Maomin Zhou
+  - Sheng Yang
-  - Ziyuan Liu
+  - Tianxin Huang
-  - Yiming Chen
+  - Jun Chen
+  - Teng Ma
   - Mingyang Li
+  - Yong Liu
 # Author notes (optional)
 author_notes:
-  - "Equal Contribution"
-  - "Equal Contribution"
   -
   -
   -
   -
+  -
+  -
+  - "Corresponding Author"

-date: '2021-03-25T00:00:00Z'
+date: '2022-11-06T00:00:00Z'
 # doi:  '10.1109/ICRA.2019.8794299'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2021-03-25T00:00:00Z'
+publishDate: '2022-11-06T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article-journal"]
+publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: IEEE Robotics and Automation Letters
+publication: European Conference on Computer Vision
-publication_short: "**ICRA (with RAL)**"
+publication_short: "**ECCV**"

-abstract: We present a novel method for visual mapping and localization for autonomous vehicles, by extracting, modeling, and optimizing semantic road elements.
-Specifically, our method integrates cascaded deep models to detect standardized road elements instead of traditional point features, to seek for improved pose accuracy and map representation compactness.
-To utilize the structural features, we model road lights and signs by their representative deep keypoints for skeleton and boundary, and parameterize lanes via piecewise cubic splines.
-Based on the road semantic features, we build a complete pipeline for mapping and localization, which includes a) image processing front-end, b) sensor fusion strategies, and c) optimization back-end.
-Experiments on public datasets and our testing platform have demonstrated the effectiveness and advantages of our method by outperforming traditional approaches.
+abstract: Poles and building edges are frequently observable objects on urban roads, conveying reliable hints for various computer vision tasks.
+To repetitively extract them as features and perform association between discrete LiDAR frames for registration, we propose the first learning-based feature segmentation and description model for 3D lines in LiDAR point cloud.
+To train our model without the time consuming and tedious data labeling process, we first generate synthetic primitives for the basic appearance of target lines, and build an iterative line auto-labeling process to gradually refine line labels on real LiDAR scans.
+Our segmentation model can extract lines under arbitrary scale perturbations, and we use shared EdgeConv encoder layers to train the two segmentation and descriptor heads jointly.
+Base on the model, we can build a highly-available global registration module for point cloud registration, in conditions without initial transformation hints.
+Experiments have demonstrated that our line-based registration method is highly competitive to state-of-the-art point-based approaches.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
   - SLAM
-  - ICRA
+  - ECCV

 # Display this page in the Featured widget?
 featured: false